-Are you getting as much daily calcium and other bone-healthy nutrients from your diet as you think?
+Are you getting as much calcium and other bone-healthy nutrients from your diet as you think?
 Check out the following myths and facts, and find out.

 1. Myth: Only people with high blood pressure need to watch their salt (sodium) intake.

 Fact: "In addition to raising blood pressure, excess sodium causes calcium loss that may weaken bones," says Felicia Cosman, M.D., clinical director of the National Osteoporosis Foundation.
 "Although we can usually make up for these losses with adequate dietary and supplemental calcium, it’s wise to avoid excess sodium."
 And most of us—a whopping 9 in 10 American adults, according to the Centers for Disease Control and Prevention (CDC)—are consuming much more than a healthy limit of 2,300 mg of sodium a day (if you have high blood pressure, are older than 40, or are African American, that limit is 1,500 mg a day).

 What's pushing us over the edge?
 The top culprits are restaurant meals (including take-out) and processed foods, according to the CDC report.

 To kick the salt habit, follow these tips:

 - When you eat out, choose an entrée from the low sodium menu or ask to have your meal prepared with little or no salt.
 Also, ask for sauces and dressings on the side.